klangrud/professional/README.md

 ## EXPERIENCE
 **The Buckle, Inc. 08 / 2004 - Present**
-Web Systems Administrator / Developer for the E-Commerce site and the Intranet at the Buckle.
-While working at The Buckle I have had many positions and continued growth.
+Web and E-Commerce Developer / Engineer
+During my tenure at The Buckle I have continued advancing my skills in multiple areas.
+Some of the responsibilites included planning, building and maintaining the infrastructure for hundreds of heterogeneous nodes hosted in AWS, private cloud and off premise colocated facilities.
+Positions and titles included but not limited to;
 * Web Developer (Java)
 * Web Systems Admin (Linux, Solaris)
 * Site Reliability Engineer
 * DevOps Engineer
-* Responsible for planning, building and maintaining the infrastructure for over 350 nodes in AWS, VMWare and CoLo.
 Website: www.buckle.com

 **Tri-City Adult Hockey League 08 / 2007 - Present**